StackVista/stackstate-docs/setup/data-management/backup_restore/kubernetes_backup.md

 The timestamp when the backup was taken is part of the backup name.

 {% hint style="warning" %}
-The lines that starts with `Error from server (BadRequest):` are expected.
+Lines in the output that start with `Error from server (BadRequest):` are expected.
 They appear when the script is waiting for the pod to start.
 {% endhint %}

 ### Restore a StackGraph backup

+{% hint style="info" %}
+When a backup is restored, the existing data in the StackGraph database will be overwritten.
+Only execute the restore command when you are sure want to restore the backup.
+{% endhint %}

-To restore a StackGraph backup, select a backup name and pass it as the first parameter in the following command like:
+To restore a StackGraph backup, select a backup name and pass it as the first parameter in the following command:

 ```bash
 ./restore/restore-stackgraph-backup.sh sts-backup-20210216-0300.graph
 ```

-{% hint style="danger" %}
-When a backup is restored, the existing data in the StackGraph database will be overwritten.
-Only execute this command when you are sure want to restore the backup.
-{% endhint %}

 The output should look like this: